learn-co-curriculum/ember-crud-lab/README.md

 ## Part VII: Building Our Closure Action

 * Create a resources controller.
 In `app/controllers/resources.js` we will define an action called `update`, that will be responsible for persisting changes to the resource.
-* Once you define the `update` action in controller, we can pass it down into our component.
+* Once you define the `update` action in the controller, we can pass it down into our component.
 * On the resource show page, `app/templates/resources/resource.hbs`, pass the `update` action into the component using the following synatx: